BensThoughts/zero-rabbit/README.md

 # Zero Rabbit

-Zero Rabbit is a libaray that I threw together to provide an abstraction over amqplib.
+Zero Rabbit is a library that I threw together to provide an abstraction over amqplib.
 It is simple and still a work in progress.

 The feature it implements that I have not seen in any other RabbitMQ client library is the ability to control which channel you publish/consume on.